USDA Loan Down Payment & Closing Costs | 2025

 USDA home loans are guaranteed loans backed by the U.S. Department of Agriculture’s Rural Development Loan Program.

 This loan option is designed to get low-to-average income families into homeownership in rural areas.
-You can qualify for a USDA loan with no down payment.
+As we’ve already mentioned, a major benefit of the USDA loan is that it requires no USDA loan down payment, which sets it apart from most standard mortgages.

 Unlike most standard home loans, the USDA loan is not a conventional mortgage backed by Fannie Mae or Freddie Mac.